Term deposit rates November 2024

 What is a term deposit?

-A term deposit is a type of savings account that offers a fixed interest rate.
+A term deposit is a type of savings account that offers a fixed interest rate for a fixed period.
 But unlike a savings account, you lock the deposit away until the term deposit matures (that is, the end of the term).

 How to compare term deposits

-• Check the conditions for breaking the term deposit.
+• Can you access the money early?
 In an emergency you may need to access your money fast.
 Some term deposits charge a fee for this, while others require a month's notice first.
+The amount of interest you get drops when you break the term deposit too.

-• Watch out for automatic rollover.
-Some term deposits automatically roll over at the end of the term, meaning your money will be locked up for a new term.
-This is a handy feature if you want to keep building up interest with zero effort.
-But if you need to access the money make sure you notify the bank and don't let it roll over.
+• Watch out for automatic rollover!
+Some term deposits automatically roll over at the end of the term, meaning your money will be locked up for a new term unless you withdraw it.
+This is a handy feature if you want to keep building interest.
+But not if you need the money when the term ends.

 Pros of term deposits